GEOS-DEV/GEOS/src/docs/sphinx/basicExamples/co2Injection/Example.rst

 We define a **CellElementRegion** pointing to all reservoir mesh cells, and a **WellElementRegion** for the well.
 The two regions contain a list of constitutive model names.
+The keyword "all" is used here to automatically select all cells of the mesh.

 .. literalinclude:: ../../../../../inputFiles/compositionalMultiphaseWell/simpleCo2InjTutorial_base.xml
   :language: xml